KNS00/Instrument-recommendations/README.md

 # Code Structure
 The notebooks contain code for the following parts:

-* Initialization: pre-processing of data
+* Initialization: pre-processing of data.
-* CF.ipynb: fine-tuning the CF models
+* CF: fine-tuning and evaluation of the CF models.
-* NLP: text processing and building the Word2Vec content based recommender system
+* NLP: text processing and building the Word2Vec content based recommender system.
 * Hybrid: building the parallel hybrid and the LLM-content-based system.